kimeshan/mixpanel-puller/README.md

  ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
  ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

 Python scripts that pull data from Mixpanel using the Mixpanel API 📡.
-It then extracts the relevant data and inserts it into various tables in a Postgres DB.
+It then extracts the relevant data and inserts it into various tables in PostgreSQL.

 It consist of two main runnable scripts: